Vaccine mandate for NY health care workers faces legal challenges with federal court appeals panel

 It comes just a couple of days before the mandate for New York City school employees is set to take effect.

-Nurses from Long Island who say their religious liberties are being harmed by this vaccine mandate will appeal to a three-judge panel Wednesday morning in Lower Manhattan.
+Three nurses from Long Island who say their religious liberties are being harmed by this vaccine mandate are appealing to a three-judge panel Wednesday morning in Lower Manhattan.

+"My clients refuse to take a COVID-19 vaccination because they were either made or tested with cell lines artificially developed from aborted fetuses, and that goes against their religious beliefs having any part in that no matter how remote it is," said Cameron Atkinson, attorney.

 Governor Kathy Hochul's vaccine mandate went into effect for health care workers statewide on Monday.